qgustavor/megajs-docs/docs/tutorial/network-settings.md

 Those agents can be replaced in order if you need to use a proxy.
 Keep in mind that you need to use an agent that supports `keep-alive`.

-You can replace the Mega gateway, which is useful when testing to point to a mock server:
+You can replace the MEGA gateway, which is useful when testing to point to a mock server:

 ```js
 api.gateway // default: https://g.api.mega.co.nz/